Online RN to MSN Programs in Illinois: Reviewing Top Schools

 Admissions Requirements:

-- Students must hold an ADN or a non-nursing BA with a minimum 3.0 cumulative GPA from a state-approved nursing school
+- ADN or non-nursing BA from a state-approved nursing school

-- Complete a statistics course and three bridge courses with a grade B or better
+- Completion of a statistics course and three bridge courses with a grade B or better

 Curriculum: